roman-milk/roman-milk.github.io/naughty-girl.md

  'Enjoy yourself, sweetie,' Susan said, and winked.

  Bernice understood what she meant.
 She was referring to kissing and cuddling with Jim, in the sports storeroom.
 Something they'd talked about recently, though she hadn't revealed they had sex.
-Report_Story #2